 - giving advice to (or for) an applicant that was, in all the circumstances, incorrect or ambiguous;

 - an unreasonable failure to give to (or for) an applicant, the proper advice that was within the official's power and knowledge to give (or reasonably capable of being obtained by the official to give).

 The overarching principle of the CDDA Scheme is to restore you to the position you would have been in had the defective administration not occurred.

 Act of Grace payment

 Act of Grace is administered by the Department of Finance.
 If the Finance Minister or delegate considers it appropriate to do so because of special circumstances, the Finance Minister or delegate can authorise an Act of Grace payment.
 Act of Grace claims are considered on their individual merits.
-Act of Grace payments are discretionary and can be made where there is a moral obligation, rather than legal liability and where there is no other redress available.
+Payments made under Act of Grace are discretionary and can be made where it is considered fair and reasonable to do so and there is no other redress available.
 This includes any of the following:

-- the application of our legislation has produced a result that is unintended, anomalous, inequitable or otherwise unacceptable in a particular case (including in cases where we have acted correctly in administrating the legislation involved)
+- the application of our legislation has produced a result that is unintended, anomalous, inequitable or otherwise unacceptable in a particular case (including in cases where we have acted correctly in administrating the legislation involved); or

 - the matter is not covered by legislation or specific policy, but we intend to introduce such legislation or policy, and it is considered desirable in a particular case to apply the benefits of the relevant provisions prospectively.